replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.27, 1.28, 1.29, and 1.30

 ### Bug Fixes {#bug-fixes-1-112-1}
-* Fixes an issue where periodic reporting information weren't sent for embedded cluster.
+* Fixes an issue where reporting information weren't sent for embedded cluster in some cases.

 ## 1.112.0